 Citing LEAP

-LEAP users are kindly asked to cite the following publication in their academic work:
+LEAP users are kindly asked to cite the following publications in their academic work:

 Compiling LEAP

-LEAP requires a compiler compatible with Fortran 2008, such as Intel Fortran Compiler 18x or Gfortran 8x and higher.
+LEAP requires a compiler compatible with Fortran 2018, such as Gfortran 13x and higher.

 The following libraries are required to run LEAP: